St Andrew and St Mary's Church, Stoke Rochford: History

 The oldest parts of the church are the nave, essentially Norman, and a west tower hood mould which could be 11th-century (Pevsner).
 Chancel chapels were added in the 15th century: the south in 1448 by Ralph Rochford, and the north in 1460–70 by Henry Rochford, brother of Ralph.
 The Rochfords, who came to England under the Norman Conquest, took their name from the town of Rochford in Essex, and gave their name to the Stoke-Rochford manor and parish.
 Rochford family members include a soldier in Edward III’s French wars who was charged with the safety of John II of France during his captivity at Somerton Castle, Lincolnshire, a commissioner of Lincolnshire banks and sewers (fenland drainage), one given authority by Richard II to oversee horse and cattle selling in Holland and Kesteven, and between 1344 and 1409, six becoming High Sheriffs of Lincolnshire.
 Sir Ralph Rochford, who provided for the building of South Stoke St Mary's south chapel, was granted at Stoke free warren—hunting privilege from the King in 1448 on condition of preventing exploitation by others—a position previously held by John de Neville of Ganthorpe during the reign of Edward II.
 A sculptured high relief slab, possibly of John de Neville and his wife, was found in a field at Ganthorpe now lies in the north chapel, having been installed in the 19th century.
 Henry Rochford who added St Mary's north chapel, and who in 1427 had received lands, house and buildings at North and South Stoke, was the last with Stoke's Rochford family name.
 He married Elizabeth Scrope (d.1503).
 She was the daughter of Henry Scrope, 4th Baron Scrope of Bolton who owned the neighbouring manor of Easton, and the widow of Sir John Bigod of Mulgrave Castle, Yorkshire who was killed at the Battle of Towton during the Wars of the Roses.
-Upon the death of Henry Rochford, Elizabeth married Oliver St John (d.1497), son of the Duchess of Somerset, and step father of Margaret Beaufort who was mother of Henry VII.
+Upon the death of Henry Rochford, Elizabeth married Oliver St John (d.1497), elder half-brother of Margaret Beaufort who was mother of Henry VII.
 The bodies of Oliver St John and Elizabeth are buried beneath a black marble slab with brass inscriptions in the South Stoke church chancel.
 The South Stoke manor passed to Joan, the daughter of Henry Rochford, and through marriage and purchase to Stanhope, Skeffington, Ellys, Fountain, Heale and Harrison families.
 In 1637 Sir John Harrison passed by moiety the manor to his daughter Margaret (1627–1679), who married Edmund Turnor Esqu (1619–1707).
 Edmund Turnor was knighted in 1663 as a reward for his loyalty to Charles I.